KEJO

-KEJO (1240 AM, "1240 Joe Radio") is a commercial radio station licensed to Corvallis, Oregon, airing a sports radio format.
+KEJO (1240 AM, "1240 Joe Radio") is a commercial radio station licensed to Corvallis, Oregon, United States, airing a sports format.
 It is owned by Bicoastal Media with the broadcast license held by Bicoastal Media Licenses V, LLC.
 The studios are on Marion Street SE in Albany.

-KEJO is powered at 1,000 watts, using a non-directional antenna.
-Programming is also heard on 14-watt FM translator K229DI at 93.7 MHz.
+KEJO is also heard over low-power FM translator K229DI at 93.7 MHz.